-I am pleased to present the Town Council's Annual Report for Financial Year 2022.
-As we gather to reflect on the past year, I would like to extend my deepest gratitude to each and every one of you.
-Your resilience, patience and understanding has contributed greatly to our steadfast progress in our post-pandemic recovery.
+I am delighted to present the Town Council's Annual Report for Financial Year 23/24.
+As we reflect on the past year, I would like to express my sincere appreciation for your support, patience, and understanding, which have been instrumental in our progress towards building a stronger, more vibrant community.